 Does a parent have substance abuse or anger issues that prevent a healthy parenting relationship?

 Sometimes it is human nature to think you must “win” your divorce and that is somehow equated with having more assets and the most time with your child.
 No one wins in divorce.
-The reality is, people need to view winning in their divorce as getting out with the least amount of financial and emotional harm as possible.
+The reality is, that people need to view winning in their divorce as getting out with the least amount of financial and emotional harm as possible.

 If you didn’t work and maintenance or alimony is not likely, you risk the court finding the other parent as more financially stable and therefore better able to provide a stable and better living environment for the children.

-If you are the full-time parent and always have been, you may be awarded more parenting time, but what does that do to your ability to support your family moving forward as a single parent?
+If you are a full-time parent and always have been, you may be awarded more parenting time, but what does that do to your ability to support your family moving forward as a single parent?

 The question becomes, what does it mean for your kids?